 Venting a Grundfos Pump

 On many systems with dedicated recirculation piping, there is typically a drain and a series of valves near the pump at the water heater.
 Consider safety first.
 Shut off the power or turn off the gas supply (as applicable) to the water heater and let it cool.
 You also want to shut off the power to the pump by either unplugging it or finding the correct circuit breaker and shutting it off.

-Take the large flat-head screwdriver and place it into the slot of the venting screw on the pump.
-Turn the screw counter-clockwise to loosen it in place.
-You should hear the sound of escaping air as you turn the screw.
-Wait for the appearance of water around the screw edges to indicate that the air is vented and that the water pressure within the system is attempting to push water through the vent opening.
+In some Grundfos models, there is a large vent screw on the pump.
+Place a large flat-head screwdriver into the slot of the vent screw, and turn the screw counterclockwise to loosen it in place.
+As you turn the screw, you should hear the sound of escaping air forced by the pressure of water behind the air.
+Wait for the presence of water around the screw edges to indicate that the air has been removed and then tighten the screw.

 Venting a Grundfos pump that has a dedicated recirculation pipe may result in an air-bound system.
 These steps may not work for your particular situation.
 Signs of this may be a noisy pump.
 In this situation, it may be best to call in the professionals.